aws/aws-cdk-rfcs/text/0485-aws-batch.md

 Existing API consists of:

 * `JobDefinition`
   * It only supports the ECS variant, as the only required property it has it mapped directly to `ContainerProperties`.
     Specifying `ContainerProperties` prevents you from specifying `EksProperties` or `NodeRangeProperties`, meaning the existing construct does not support either of these (even with escape hatches).
 * `ComputeEnvironment`
   * No distinction in type between EC2 and Fargate.
-The result is this massive amount of runtime error checking for Fargate: https://github.com/aws/aws-cdk/blob/main/packages/%40aws-cdk/aws-batch/lib/compute-environment.ts#L487-538
+The result is this massive amount of [runtime error checking](https://github.com/aws/aws-cdk/blob/main/packages/%40aws-cdk/aws-batch/lib/compute-environment.ts#L487-538) for Fargate
   * All of that runtime error checking could be removed with an EC2 type and a Fargate type.
 * `JobQueue`
   * No support for `FairshareSchedulingPolicy`, so they can’t be added to a `JobQueue` easily.

 Existing API does not have `FairsharechedulingPolicys`.

 ## Public FAQ

 ### What are we launching today?

 We are launching a new set of L2 constructs for Batch (`aws-cdk-lib/aws-batch`).
 These new constructs will fully support Batch within the CDK.

 ### Why should I use this feature?

 Efficiently run your batch computing jobs without managing servers.
 Use cases include machine learning and high-performance computing.
 CDK provides seamless integrations with your existing infrastructure